Blog

 Time is crucial for various clients.
 If the products are not provided in time, it can hamper the entire supply chain.
 Some products have to be on the shelf at the right time or else they may lose to their competition.
 For example, milk.
 Milk is a perishable item and supplying it on time is important because a) it is a commodity that can easily lose to competition and b) it is highly perishable.

-1. The Right Cost
+7. The Right Cost

+Cost is one of the most important factors that influence consumer behaviour.
 This is one of the most important Rights of logistics, especially for a budget-conscious country like India.
 A product will do well when it is neither expensive nor cheap.
 There has to be a balance where it is priced for its true value.
-In logistics, the price should be appropriate enough to allow companies to measure their incomes and expenses.
-You need a good system for storing and updating the right prices.

 Conclusion

 These 7 Rights are very important for logistics success.
 Following diligence with these rights and incorporating them in your operations, marketing and finance will help a firm sustain in the long term; while providing quality service to not just clients but people in general.
+India is highly dependent on logistics and distribution to bring development to the nation hence, it is important to sustain logistics services for the long term.

 Through our journey at Mega, we have learned everything through trial and error and it has helped us follow these concepts and be a better partner to our clients.
 You can always get in touch with us for logistics help.